-jobactive Exits between 1 October 2015 and 30 September 2016 (correct at 31 May 2017) Note: includes exits where the contract referral placement end date is between the period.
+jobactive Exits between 1 October 2016 to 30 September 2017 (correct at 28 February 2018) Note: includes exits where the contract referral placement end date is between the period

 EMPLOYMENT FOLLOWING JOBACTIVE ASSISTANCE

 The Department measures whether job seekers have moved into employment following assistance in jobactive through the PPM streams survey.
 The Department surveys a sample of job seekers three months after they have taken part in jobactive.